 A profitable trading strategy is one that consistently makes money over a reasonable period of time.
 It is not just enough for a strategy to make some winning trades over a short time because market conditions can change and it stops making money; the strategy must have a combination of a reasonable winning rate and a sizeable gain per win such that after summing the wins and losses, it is in net profit and must do so consistently over a reasonable period that spans across different market conditions.

 A profitable trading strategy is one that consistently makes money over a reasonable period of time.
-It is not just enough for a strategy to make some winning trades over a short time because market conditions can change and it stops making money; the strategy must be able to make money overall across different market conditions.
+It is not enough for a strategy to make some winning trades over a short time because market conditions can change and it stops making money; the strategy must be able to make money across different market conditions.

 One thing to note is that having a high winning rate does not necessarily translate into a profitable strategy.
 A strategy can have a high win rate and not be profitable because the few losing trades are huge enough to wipe out all the profits made from the numerous winning trades.
 A profitable strategy must have a combination of a reasonable winning rate and a sizeable gain per win such that after summing the wins and losses, it is in net profit.
 And it must do that consistently for a reasonable period of time.

-Features of a profitable trading strategy
+Features of the most profitable trading strategy

 There are many features a profitable strategy must have.
 These are some of them: